-University Commencement Ceremony
+University Commencement

-The Columbia University Commencement ceremony of the 269th academic year, will take place on Wednesday, May 17, 2023 at 10:30 a.m.
-(EDT).
+Columbia University Commencement of the 270th academic year, will take place on Wednesday, May 15, 2024 on Morningside Campus.

-All eligible April, May, and June 2023 degree candidates, and February 2023 and October 2022 graduates, from all schools and colleges affiliated with Columbia University, as well as family and friends, are encouraged to join in on the celebration.
+All eligible April, May, and June 2024 degree candidates, and February 2024 and October 2023 graduates, from all schools and colleges affiliated with Columbia University, as well as family and friends, are encouraged to join in on the celebration.
 An archived video of the ceremony and digital program will be available for viewing shortly after the live webcast.

 While each school holds an individual graduation ceremony, the University President is the only person who can confer the actual degrees.
-As part of the ceremony, each dean steps forward to request that the President confer degrees on the school's candidates; this tradition has become a memorable part of the ceremony.
-After the University President has conferred all degrees, cheers, applause, and celebration ensue as the class officially graduates.
+As part of the ceremony, each dean steps forward to request that the President confer degrees on the school's candidates; a tradition that has become a memorable part of the ceremony.
+After the University President has symbolically conferred all degrees, cheers, applause, and celebration ensue as the class officially graduates.

 With thousands of degree candidates, participants, and guests in attendance, the ceremony is an unforgettable, grand-scale celebration that appropriately marks the academic achievements of the University graduates.
 No degree candidate officially graduates until the University Commencement ceremony concludes.